wikimedia/wikimedia-discovery-discovery-parent-pom/README.md

 The standard Sonatype OSS endpoints are configured.
 This can be used to upload artifacts to Maven Central.

+To upload a project to WMF Archiva repository instead of Maven Central, you can activate the `deploy-archiva` profile:

+    ./mvnw deploy -P deploy-archiva

 ### Standard Properties

 * `maven.compiler.source=1.8`